MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/manage-workflows-auth-tool.md

 To use a workflow to automate a process in the Service Manager Authoring Tool, you must define what the workflow should do, when it should run, and what information it needs.
 You can start with general definitions and then refine them until you have details that you can work with in Service Manager.

-Use the procedures in this section to create or delete workflows in the Service Manager Authoring Tool.
+Use the procedures in this article to create or delete workflows in the Service Manager Authoring Tool.
 The Authoring Tool provides a wizard to help you create workflows.

 All workflows run under the security context of the Service Manager Workflow account.

-## Create a new workflow
+## Create a workflow

 Use the Create Workflow Wizard to create a new workflow in the Service Manager Authoring Tool.
 After you create the workflow, you can populate the workflow with activities, as described in [Adding or Removing Workflow Activities](add-workflow-activities.md).